Painting & drawing blog

 HOW TO READ A PAINT TUBE

-I have to admit that when I first starting buying paints as an art student, I chose them solely based on the appearance of the colour swatch printed on the label.
+I have to admit that when I first starting buying paints as an art student, I chose them solely based on the colour swatch printed on the label.
 I really didn’t know anything about how paints were manufactured and the only other decision I’d make when buying a tube was to avoid the most expensive shades, since paints of all types vary wildly in price depending on the pigments they contain.

 1) MARKETING NAME

-You might think that this is so self-evident that it requires little discussion.
+You might think that the name of the paint colour is so self-evident that it requires little discussion.
 However the name that the paint manufacturer gives to their product is likely to be the most misleading piece of information on the label!
-I call it the ‘marketing’ name because that’s really all it is: a name plucked out of the air which doesn’t conform to any kind of standardized or universal scheme.
+I call it the ‘marketing’ name because that’s really all it is: a name chosen by a paint company which does not tell you which pigment or combination of pigments the colour is made from.

 2) PERMANENCE RATING

 Our tube of paint has been given a ‘permanence rating’ of ‘A’.
-There’s no universal standard in permanence ratings and each company rates their paint according to their own scheme.
+There’s no universal standard in permanence ratings and each company rates their paint according to their own criteria.
 Winsor and Newton’s letter rating system is as follows:

 AA – Extremely Permanent